-It's the sad truth, but The Good Place is ending soon.
-The quirky, emotionally truthful comedy about the afterlife will air its last episodes in January 2020, and we are already mourning its departure.
+It's the sad truth, but The Good Place is done.
+The quirky, emotionally truthful comedy about the afterlife aired its last episode this week, and we are already mourning its departure.
 The show's unique premise revolves around ethical and philosophical questions, exploring them in a funny, endearing way.
 Every episode of The Good Place is a breath of fresh air mixed with just the right amount of comfort food and twisty turns.
 And for the past seasons, the show has reinvented itself, pushing characters and the world around them to grow and change.

 Each character is lovable in their own way, and the tightly knit family they formed with the help of ethics lessons is so endearing, the show might as well be made of sugar, spice, and everything good in the world.
 Relentlessly positive, The Good Place has found a special place in our hearts.
 Even after the show is long gone, its lessons on morality, friendship, and love will live on.
 Here are a few we picked up during the show's four-season run.

 1. You can always change for the better.

 Eleanor's entire arc is a journey of self-improvement.
 While she started as a selfish, self-centered "trash bag," she slowly learns to trust people and finds love and fulfillment in helping others.
 Michel is literally a demon who started out hating all of humanity but he falls in love with our gooey, disgusting ways and decides to help us instead.
 No matter your age or circumstances, there's always hope you can be better if you put in the work.
 But that's the secret: you need to do the work.

 2. Good deeds don't make you a good person.